astuteape/astuteape/content/projects/brewery-bot/index.md

 ---
 title: "Brewery Bot"
-summary: "BreweryBot was a Facebook Messenger bot that helped people find breweries near them.
-I used TypeScript, Express, Wit.ai, Google Geocode API, Google Places API, and the BreweryDB API to deliver a real-time chat experience."
+summary: "I live in Portland, Oregon, which is arguably the best craft beer city in the United States.
+I created a chatbot to help people discover the beer scene around them, whether in Portland or anywhere else."
-featureImage: "./brewery_bot.png"
+featureImage: "./brewery_bot_fi.png"
 projectType: "Code"
-projectPosition: 4
+projectPosition: 3
 ---

 <div>